threefoldtecharchive/0-stor/client/README.md

 - compress
 - encrypt
 - distribution
-- meta

-We need the `meta` because `distribution` is going to encode the data and distribute it accross multiple servers.
-`meta` pipe will create the metadata which will be used to reconstruct the data

-When we store the data, the data will be processed as follow: plain data -> compress -> encrypt -> distribution/erasure encoding (which send to 0-stor server) -> write metadata
+When we store the data, the data will be processed as follow: plain data -> compress -> encrypt -> distribution/erasure encoding (which send to 0-stor server and write metadata)

-When we get the data from 0-stor, the reverse process will happen: read metadata -> distribution/erasure decoding (which Get data from 0-stor) -> decrypt -> decompress -> plain data.
+When we get the data from 0-stor, the reverse process will happen: distribution/erasure decoding (which read metdata & Get data from 0-stor) -> decrypt -> decompress -> plain data.

 To run this example, you need to run:
 - 0-stor server at port 12345